The Role of Insurance in Climate Adaptation

 With funding from a Lloyd’s Tercentenary Research Foundation (LTRF) grant, the objective of this project is to design an implementable, scalable, sustainable, and economically viable parametric micro-insurance program for low-income families in the United States, coupled to disaster mitigation efforts, and implemented through a public-private partnership.
 In addition to designing a viable program, this project seeks to identify potential local partners and firms interested in piloting the concept.

-The first phase of this project is a proof of concept report for implementing parametric microinsurance in the U.S., with spillover lessons for other highly developed countries.
-Most examples of parametric microinsurance policies come from developing countries, where such products have been piloted and implemented for the last couple decades.
+The first phase of this project was a proof of concept report for implementing microinsurance in the U.S., with spillover lessons for other highly developed countries.
+Most examples of microinsurance policies come from developing countries, where such products have been piloted and implemented for the last couple decades.
 This research has now been published in a paper as well.

 Advisory Board and Project Partners